FelixKrueger/TrAEL-seq/README.md

 ## Deduplication

 Finally, alignment results files [BAM] were then de-duplicated using [UmiBam](https://github.com/FelixKrueger/Umi-Grinder).
 This takes the mapping position as well as the UMI sequence into account (as perfect matches only).

+# Data analysis

+#### TrAEL-seq_ReadCountPlots.R -

+This is a basic script for displaying read count quantification from TrAEL-seq over specified regions of the genome.
+As input it uses an annotated probe report exported from Seqmonk following quantification of reads (truncated to 1bp) using running windows of any size.
+Running this whole script should output a pdf file for a specified sample.

+#### TrAEL-seq_RFDPlots.R -

+This is a basic script for calculating and displaying RFD (replication fork directionality) from TrAEL-seq over specified regions of the genome.
+As input it uses annotated probe reports from Seqmonk containing forward and reverse read counts (truncated to 1bp) for running windows of any size.
+Two types of plot can be output (separated by dashed lines in the script) - red and blue dot plots for individual samples, and line plots for multiple samples.